 I am deeply distressed when I hear Christians say “Culture War.”
-The phrase suggests that anyone who disagrees with a Christ-followers viewpoint can be treated as an enemy combatant: a person to be opposed, conquered, and vanquished by any means deemed necessary.
+The term suggests that anyone who disagrees with a Christ-followers viewpoint is an enemy combatant: a person to be opposed, conquered, and defeated by any means deemed necessary.
 This position is absurd, and nothing could be further from the central truth of the gospel.

 The term Culture War was popularized in the 1990s by James Davison Hunter in his book Culture Wars: The Struggle To Control The Family, Art, Education, Law, And Politics In America.
 Amazon describes the book as “a riveting account of how Christian fundamentalists, Orthodox Jews, and conservative Catholics have joined forces in a battle against their progressive counterparts for control of American secular culture.”

 The Culture War between secular society and Christianity in the 1990s.

 Since the 1990s, a large segment of the Church has isolated or forcefully engaged the culture through political means.

-Christianity has always had individuals and groups that were ambivalent to the prevailing secular culture.
+Christianity has always had individuals and groups ambivalent to the prevailing secular culture.
 They were blissfully unaware of any conflict or disinterested in participating.

 Christianity has individuals and communities that have withdrawn from society, becoming self-sufficient, self-contained, and self-absorbed.
 They have created a subculture where they listen to Christian music, read Christian authors, and follow celebrity Christians on social media.

-For them, the world is neatly divided into two camps, those who stand for Christ and those who oppose him.
+For them, the world is divided into two camps, those who stand for Christ and those who oppose him.
 Over time they became more entrenched in their positions and rationalized that this culture war was important enough to win by any means necessary.

-The natural progression of this approach is seen today.
+We see the natural progression of this approach every day.

 Personal attacks on an individual rather than their position, refusing to listen and interrupting when the other party is speaking, intentionally misquoting, and wrongly characterizing another person’s contentions have all become accepted behavior, even by Christ-followers.